 Careers and employability

-Studying Sociology, Philosophy and Anthropology gives you an excellent all-round education and provides you with skills attractive to employers and relevant for a wide range of careers.
+Studying Philosophy, Anthropology, Criminology and Sociology gives you an excellent all-round education and provides you with skills attractive to employers and relevant for a wide range of careers.

 You will learn to understand other people’s points of view, to communicate your own position clearly and to argue effectively.
 You’ll also learn to collect, assess and present evidence and to work independently and in groups.
 Depending on your interests you may also gain valuable life skills by becoming involved in voluntary work, studying abroad or undertaking a work placement.